ivtivan/nvim-setup/README.md

 # nvim-setup

 A very simple nvim config.
-While it is not polished, it is usable.
+Despite not being polished, it is usable.

 ## Plugin Manager
 Used [lazy.nvim](https://github.com/folke/lazy.nvim)